Telos-Project/Universal-Preprocessor/README.md

 Implicit Language Detection:

     (> // JS Code, thus the language will be detected as JS <)

+### 2.2.2 - Comments

+Any directive using explicit language declaration where the declared language is unrecognized may function as a comment.
+The recommended language declaration string for a comment is a tilde, shown as follows:

+    (] ~ [> This is a comment. <)

+Thus, the universal preprocessor may function as a language agnostic commenting system.

 ### 2.3 - Examples